Minton Scholarship

 We'll consider:

-- demonstrated financial hardship
+- evidence of financial hardship

 - personal qualities including leadership potential